rokas0/rokas0.github.io/_posts/2017-12-02-why-and-how-to-migrate-your-photos-from-flickr-to-google-photos-using-aws.md

 <div id="js_6z" class="_5pbx userContent _3576" data-ft="{&quot;tn&quot;:&quot;K&quot;}">
   <div id="id_5a19220c5e44e7162859785" class="text_exposed_root text_exposed">
     <p>
       Google artificial intelligence and machine algorithms are advancing fast!
 My main reason to move Google photos, mainly because of an interface and assistant, which frequently offers picture enhancements.
-The other day, I got auto-generated collage, and I was shocked how good it was, mainly because:<br /> (1) Both pictures were perfectly cropped into a frame<br /> (2) It was completely 2 random pictures.
+The other day, I got auto-generated collage, and I was shocked how good it was, mainly because:
+ (1) Both pictures were perfectly cropped into a frame (2) It was completely 2 random pictures.
 One taken last week on the top of the highest peak in Irelan<span class="text_exposed_show">d Carrauntoohil (1,038m), while another half a year ago in Ecuador on a random peak (Iliniza Norte) raising 5116m above sea level.
 In Google Photos I&#8217;ve 10 000+ moments stored, and it picked up both on the top of a peak.
 An algorithm should be pretty darn good to find similar moments.</span>
     </p>

     <div class="text_exposed_show">